barche/IoTaWatt_wiki_fork/Graph-Application.md

 ![Empty Graph](http://iotawatt.com/Images/graphblank.JPG)

-Press the Voltage, Power, and Energy tabs under **Feeds** to list your IotaWatt channels.
+Press the Voltage, Power, and Energy tabs under **Feeds** to list your IotaWatt input and output channels.
 Select the Power tab and then select one or more of your channels listed there.
 Selecting Total_Power (actually an output channel that is the sum of Main_1 and Main_2) we get the following graph.

 ![Total Power Graph](http://iotawatt.com/Images/graphtotalpower.JPG)